Shakespeare to Winehouse open 9:00am–7:00pm on Thu, Fri, Sat from 7 July

-Sir James Hardy OBE (b.
-1932) is a wine industry executive, yachtsman and community leader.
-One of Australia's leading sailing identities, he was a member of the Australian Olympic team in 1964 and 1968, has skippered a number of America's Cup entries and was team adviser to Australia II, the Cup winner in 1983.
+Sir James Hardy OBE (1932-2023) was a wine industry executive, yachtsman and community leader.
+One of Australia's leading sailing identities, he was a member of the Australian Olympic team in 1964 and 1968, skippered a number of America's Cup entries and was team adviser to Australia II, the Cup winner in 1983.
 He joined the family company Thomas Hardy and Sons Pty Ltd as a shipping clerk in 1953, rising over subsequent years to hold the position of Non-Executive Director of the giant BRL Hardy Wine Company from 1992 to 2003.
-A long-time advocate for the protection of coast and marine environments, he is a Patron of the Australian National Maritime Foundation and has been Director of the HM Endeavour Foundation Pty Ltd since 1996.
+A long-time advocate for the protection of coast and marine environments, Hardy was a Patron of the Australian National Maritime Foundation and a Director of the HM Endeavour Foundation Pty Ltd.

 Collection: National Portrait Gallery